docusign/code-examples-bash/README.md

 For a list of code examples that use the eSignature REST API, see the [How-to guides overview](https://developers.docusign.com/docs/esign-rest-api/how-to/) on the DocuSign Developer Center.

-## Rooms API
+## Admin API

-**Note:** To use the Rooms API, you must also [create your Rooms developer account](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
-Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.
+**Note:** To use the Admin API, you must [create an organization](https://support.docusign.com/en/guides/org-admin-guide-create-org) in your DocuSign developer account.
+Also, to run the DocuSign CLM code example, [CLM must be enabled for your organization](https://support.docusign.com/en/articles/DocuSign-and-SpringCM).

-For more information about the scopes used for obtaining authorization to use the Rooms API, see [Required scopes](https://developers.docusign.com/docs/rooms-api/rooms101/auth/).
+For information about the scopes used for obtaining authorization to use the Admin API, see the [scopes section](https://developers.docusign.com/docs/admin-api/admin101/auth/).

-For a list of code examples that use the Rooms API, see the [How-to guides overview](https://developers.docusign.com/docs/rooms-api/how-to/) on the DocuSign Developer Center.
+For a list of code examples that use the Admin API, see the [How-to guides overview](https://developers.docusign.com/docs/admin-api/how-to/) on the DocuSign Developer Center.

 ## Click API